RuvalcabaDev/Bear-and-Big-Brother/README.md

 # Bear-and-Big-Brother
-## Challenge 1 developed in python
-solution to the problem
+Challenge 1 developed in python. solution to the problem.